canonical/ubuntu-core-docs/en/reference/assertions.md

 title: Assertions syntax
 ---

-A summary of the supported assertions of snapd with their syntax.
+# Supported assertions types and syntax

+The following assertions are currently supported:

-## Account
+## account

-Account holds an account assertion, which ties a name for an to its identifier and provides the authority's confidence in the name's validity.
+The account assertion ties a name for an to its identifier and provides the authority's confidence in the name's validity.

-## AccountKey
+## account-key

-AccountKey holds an account-key assertion, asserting a public key belonging to the account.
+The account-key assertion holds a public key belonging to the account.

-## Model
+## model

-Model holds a model assertion, which is a statement by a brand about the properties of a device model.
+The model assertion is a statement by a brand about the properties of a device model.
+See [Image building](/guides/build-device/image-building.html#1.-create-a-model-assertion) for a real-world example

-## Serial
+## serial

-Serial holds a serial assertion, which is a statement binding a device identity with the device public key.
+The serial assertion is a statement binding a device identity with the device public key.

-## SnapDeclaration
+## snap-declaration

-SnapDeclaration holds a snap-declaration assertion, declaring a snap binding its identifying snap-id to a name, asserting its publisher and its other properties.
+The snap-declaration assertion defines some of the properties of the snap, such as the snap-id, the official name, the publisher, and so on.

-## SnapBuild
+## snap-build

-SnapBuild holds a snap-build assertion, asserting the properties of a snap at the time it was built by the developer.
+The snap-build assertion defines the basic properties of a snap at the time it was built by the developer.

-## SnapRevision
+## snap-revision

-SnapRevision holds a snap-revision assertion, which is a statement by the store acknowledging the receipt of a build of a snap and labeling it with a snap revision.
+The snap-revision assertion is a statement by the store acknowledging the receipt of a build of a snap and labeling it with a snap revision.

+## system-user

+The system-user assertion is a permit by the brand for local system users to be created on its specified devices.

+## validation

+The validation assertion defines that a combination of (snap-id, approved-snap-id, approved-revision) has been validated for a given series, meaning refreshing to that revision of approved-snap-id has been approved by the owner of the gating snap with snap-id.

 ## System-user